neumino/blog/_posts/2024-03-21-reading-is-not-enough.md

 ---
 layout: post
-category : Growing as an engineer tags : [softwareengineering reading growth books]
+category : Growing as an engineer tags : [softwareengineering, reading, growth, books]
 title: Reading is not enough
 ---
 {% include JB/setup %}